arialdomartini/oh-my-git/README.md

 # Installation
 ## <a name="install-the-font"></a>The Font

 oh-my-git is shipped with 3 themes.
 The one showed above is called [oppa-lana-style](https://github.com/arialdomartini/oh-my-git-themes/blob/oppa-lana-style/oppa-lana-style.zsh-theme).
 It's based on the [Awesome-Terminal-Fonts](https://github.com/gabrielelana/awesome-terminal-fonts) by [@gabrielelana](https://github.com/gabrielelana).
-The screenshots above use the font [Source Code Pro](https://github.com/adobe/Source-Code-Pro) by Adobe patched to include additional glyphs from [Powerline](https://github.com/powerline/powerline) and from Awesome-Terminal-Fonts .
+The screenshots above use the font [Source Code Pro](https://github.com/adobe/Source-Code-Pro) by Adobe patched to include additional glyphs from [Powerline](https://github.com/powerline/powerline) and from Awesome-Terminal-Fonts, but you can choose any other of the Awesome-Terminal-Fonts.

 You can freely [download](https://github.com/gabrielelana/awesome-terminal-fonts/tree/patching-strategy/patched) the fonts from the original repo.

-To install one of the fonts, on OS X just double click on the corresponding ```ttf``` file and click on ```Install font```; on Linux you can either [install the patched font](#install-the-patched-font) or you can apply the Awesome-Terminal-Fonts [fallback strategy](https://github.com/gabrielelana/awesome-terminal-fonts/blob/master/README.md#patching-vs-fallback).
+To install one of the fonts, on OS X just double click on the corresponding ```ttf``` file and click on ```Install font```.
+So far, I didn't find a way to make the fallback strategy work on OS X.

+On Linux you can either [install the patched font](#install-the-patched-font) or you can apply the Awesome-Terminal-Fonts [fallback strategy](https://github.com/gabrielelana/awesome-terminal-fonts/blob/master/README.md#patching-vs-fallback).

 Then, configure your terminal with the desider font, and restart it.